adamint/spotify-web-api-kotlin/README.md

 - `allowBulkRequests`: Allow splitting too-large requests into smaller, allowable api requests.
 Default: true
 - `requestTimeoutMillis`: The maximum time, in milliseconds, before terminating an http request.
 Default: 100000ms
 - `refreshTokenProducer`: Provide if you want to use your own logic when refreshing a Spotify token.
+- `requiredScopes`: Scopes that your application requires to function (only applicable to `SpotifyClientApi` and `SpotifyImplicitGrantApi`).
+This verifies that the token your user authorized with actually contains the scopes your application needs to function.

 Notes:
 - Unless you have a good reason otherwise, `useCache` should be true